NVIDIA/NeMo-Skills/docs/releases/openreasoning/dataset.md

   For questions marked "borderline unsolvable", the question should challenge even experts, involving exceptionally intricate or unconventional problem structures.
 It should combine deep abstraction, subtle constraints, and highly interconnected concepts.
 While solutions exist, they often require extensive expertise and innovative approaches.
 Avoid speculative or unsolvable topics (e.g., "Does God exist?" or "How can time travel be achieved?").
   Ensure that one of the four choices is correct.
 You are not required to specify which one is correct, but your question must include a valid answer within the given choices.
 ```
+Full dataset used for this effort is available at [HuggingFace](https://huggingface.co/datasets/nvidia/OpenScience).
+Note: HuggingFace version includes questions generated with Qwen2.5-72B-Instruct, which are not used for OpenReasoning.

 The next step is to augment these problems using the prompt below, with few-shot examples to demonstrate the format of the output.
 ```yaml